Seldaek/monolog/doc/02-handlers-formatters-processors.md

    exceptions raised by each child handler.
 This allows you to ignore issues where a remote tcp connection may have died but you do not want your entire application to crash and may wish to continue to log to other handlers.
+- [_FallbackGroupHandler_](../src/Monolog/Handler/FallbackGroupHandler.php): This handler extends the _GroupHandler_ ignoring
+   exceptions raised by each child handler, until one has handled without throwing.
+   This allows you to ignore issues where a remote tcp connection may have died but you do not want your entire application to crash and may wish to continue to attempt log to other handlers, until one does not throw.
 - [_BufferHandler_](../src/Monolog/Handler/BufferHandler.php): This handler will buffer all the log records it receives until `close()` is called at which point it will call `handleBatch()` on the handler it wraps with all the log messages at once.
 This is very useful to